Open-Cascade-SAS/OCCT/dox/user_guides/ocaf/ocaf.md

 @subsubsection occt_ocaf_7_2_4 Using a container for drivers

 You frequently need a container for different presentation drivers.
-The class TPrsStd_DriverTable provides this service.
+The class *TPrsStd_DriverTable* provides this service.
 You can add a driver to the table, see if one is successfully added, and fill it with standard drivers.

-To fill a driver table with standard drivers, first initialize the AIS viewer as in the example above, and then pass the return value of the method InitStandardDrivers to the driver table returned by the method Get.
-Then attach a TNaming_NamedShape to a label and set the named shape in the presentation attribute using the method Set.
-Then attach the presentation attribute to the named shape attribute, and the AIS_InteractiveObject, which the presentation attribute contains, will initialize its drivers for the named shape.
+To fill a driver table with standard drivers, first initialize the AIS viewer as in the example above, and then pass the return value of the method *InitStandardDrivers* to the driver table returned by the method *Get*.
+Then attach a *TNaming_NamedShape* to a label and set the named shape in the presentation attribute using the method *Set*.
+Then attach the presentation attribute to the named shape attribute, and the *AIS_InteractiveObject*, which the presentation attribute contains, will initialize its drivers for the named shape.
 This can be seen in the example below.

 **Example**
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~{.cpp}